Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on using maxDepth for shallow listing and parentPath for subtree scoping, along with error conditions.
-It doesn't compare directly to siblings but is sufficient.
+The description provides explicit guidance on using maxDepth for shallow vs full tree and parentPath for subtree scoping.
+It implies when to use each parameter but does not explicitly state when not to use the tool, though the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.